- FAMILY PROGRAMS

 Compass-Hey Howard on OnePlace.com - OnePlace.com

 "Hey Howard" is a daily one-minute radio ministry of Compass-Finances God's Way.
-Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard advises listeners on what to do after you've made financial mistakes.Posted: July 22, 2014, 12:00 pm
+Each day, host Howard Dayton, answers listeners questions by taking a succinct, practical and biblical approach to every day financial issues.Howard explains the Cash for Keys Program.Posted: July 29, 2014, 12:00 pm

 Sundays 3pm and 9pm